 For a full list of keyboard shortcuts, see Keyboard Shortcuts.

-The merging buttons and the commands in their context menus might not enable you to perform every type of merging.
+The merging buttons and the commands in their context menus may not provide the exact merge result that you desire.
 Use drag and drop text editing or the Copy and Paste commands to copy just part of a block of changed lines or to insert lines at an arbitrary location in another file.

 Change blocks can be broken into individual lines using the Break change blocks into individual lines option in the Display preference page.